petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 article
 should know that it's very likely you'll to need to revisit data analysis and visualization to fulfill requested changes to the article.
-CR argues that we should treat the overall project more holistically.
+CR argues that we should treat the overall project more holistically, making it cheaper to move between stages so we can iterate more.

 ## The role of automation